cose-wg/HPKE/draft-ietf-cose-hpke.md

 It is the algorithm that the key MUST be used with.
 This value MUST match the alg parameter in the next lower COSE layer.
 (This serves the same purpose as the alg ID in the COSE_KDF_Context.
-It also mitigates attacks where a person-in-the-middle changes the following layer algorithm from an AEAD algorithm to one that is not foiling the protection of the following layer headers).
+It also mitigates attacks where a where the attacker manipulates the content-encryption algorithm identifier.
+This attack has been demonstrated against CMS and the mitigation can be found in {{I-D.ietf-lamps-cms-cek-hkdf-sha256}}.

 - "recipient_protected_header" contains the protected headers from the COSE_recipient CBOR-encoded deterministically with the "Core Deterministic Encoding Requirements", specified in Section 4.2.1 of RFC 8949 {{STD94}}.

 - "recipient_aad" contains any additional context the application wishes to protect.
 If none, it is a zero-length string.
-This is distinct from the external_aad for the whole COSE encrypt.
+This is distinct from the external_aad for the whole COSE_Encrypt.
 It is per recipient.
 Since it is not a header, it may be secret data that is not transmitted.
 It provides a means to convey many of the fields in COSE_KDF_Context.